Pesto is a classic condiment that everyone loves. This recipe is both delicious and vegan – so if you’re a fan of pesto, check it out!

 Instructions

-Blend for about 1 minute or until the ingredients are reduced into a coarse flour.
+Blend for about 1 minute or until the ingredients are reduced into coarse flour that vaguely resembles parmesan cheese.

 Add the fresh basil leaves, extra virgin olive oil, and ice-cold water.